tlswg/tls-key-share-prediction/draft-ietf-tls-key-share-prediction.md

 --- abstract

-This document defines a mechanism for servers to communicate key share preferences in DNS.
+This document defines a mechanism for servers to communicate supported key share algorithms in DNS.
 Clients may use this information to reduce TLS handshake round-trips.

 --- middle